 • New vacuum tube damping technology – Allnic Audio’s patented “Absorb GEL tube damper” technology prevents harmful vibrations from reaching the signal / gain tubes and, therefore, prevents microphonic noise propagation in the tubes.
 The Allnic Audio Absorb Gel damper technology effectively solves a problem that plagues most tube, and especially DHT, amplification systems.
 Provided other tube components do not introduce microphonic noise into your system, with the Absorb Gel damping system, you will enjoy a degree of transparent sound that will surprise and please you.

-• Remote Controlled Precision attenuator volume control – The L-8000 DHT does not employ a digital IC volume control or a low-cost carbon film volume control with a motor.
-Allnic Audio has developed a precision oil clutched motorized attenuator; the L-8000 DHT has no (± 0db) channel unbalance at any volume level.
+• Remote Controlled Precision attenuator volume control – The L-8000 has Allnic Audio’s, and the world’s first, constant impedance attenuator, built into a precision oil clutched, motorized volume control; the L-8000 has no (± 0db) channel imbalance at any volume level.

 • Pure Class A operation